kikuchiyo/device_connection_en/secretbased_authentication.md

 The following operations and states are involved in the connection between the device and the EnOS IoT Hub:

 - **Registration**
-  A device is created in the cloud either on the interface through Portal or by calling the Restful interface.
+  A device instance is created in the cloud through the web-based EnOS Console or by calling the REST API.

 - **Login**
   The device must be successfully logged in before it can send data.
 The device trigraph authentication is required for login.